Aranosy/Hardware_Info/README.md

 Program compiles only with Microsoft visual studio compiler (MVSC).
 To build project use visual studio or CMake with Visual Studio generator.

 ## Troubleshooting
+> [!NOTE]
-Errors outputs next to input.
+> Errors outputs next to input.
 ### Wrong input, write Help to get instructions
-Basic problem, that error outputed when user gives wrong.
+Error when user gives wrong.
 Its may be: digits bigger that 9 or smaller that 0, arguments bigger that 5 length, characters that are not in the encoding "Code Page 850" (cmd encoding) and etc.

 ### Can't save file by specified PATH
+Error troubles when:
-Path writen with "." or ".." like "../../FolderToSaves" or ".".
-Program not opened with administrator rigths and path out of user scope, like "C:\".
-Also usage "/" instead of "\\" may create error.
+- Path writen with  special path components ("." or ".." like "../../FolderToSaves" or ".").
+- Program not opened with administrator rigths and path out of user scope, like "C:\".
+- Also usage "/" instead of "\\" may create error.

 ## Disclaimer